Taiwolawal/Hashicorp-Vault-with-AWS/README.md

 # Hashicorp-Vault-with-AWS
-Deploy, adopt and integrate HashiCorp Vault with the AWS Cloud Platform.
+The aim of this project is to adapt and integrate HashiCorp Vault with the AWS Cloud platform and understand how to use HashiCorp Vault for application authentication, dynamic AWS secrets, as well as using tight integrations with many AWS services to deploy and operate a secure and highly-available service for their organization.